 This is a site recording what I’m doing and what I have done in teaching my art classes.

 I’m currently teaching art full time at Bethel Local Schools in the Greater Dayton/Miami Valley area.
-It’s a great spot to be and I really like it so far.
+It’s a great spot to be and I really like it.
+Kids and staff are great!

-I’m looking forward to a great year and if you have any questions, please feel free to contact me at: email@example.com
+I’m looking forward to a great year and if you have any questions, please feel free to contact me at: firstname.lastname@example.org, or my new school address is email@example.com

-I’ve also taught special education which has given me a quite a bit of experience with tests and assessments, writing and adapting curriculum, writing IEPs, conducting ETRs, and understanding state(ODE) educational protocols, timelines, guidelines, and procedures, some some of the posts might reference that.
+I’ve also taught special education which has given me a quite a bit of experience with tests and assessments, writing and adapting curriculum, writing IEPs, conducting ETRs, EMIS protocols, and understanding state(ODE) educational timelines, guidelines, and procedures, some some of the posts might reference that.

 http://miketayse.blogspot.com/ this is now my start page that leads to all my sites.